KMS Academic Board

 Kings Monkton Academic Board is a non-executive organisation established by the Principal to help in the strategic leadership and management of the school.
-This page should be read in conjunction with our substantive policy document Academic Board – Role as a Board Member.
+This document should be read in conjunction with our Equality and Inclusion Statement.

 The role of the Board is primarily to formulate policy and give direction to the school as well as to support the compliance of the school in relation to safeguarding and discipline.
 The Board is charged with furthering the school’s mission and ensuring the school’s success.